yousskadi/akeyless-workshop-2/README.md

 ### 6. Login to the Akeyless Gateway UI

 This will reset the connection between the Gateway and the Akeyless Console.
+If you click on the globe icon on the Port `8000` line to open the Akeyless Gateway UI in a new tab and find yourself logged in, please log out and log back in.

+Use the credentials in the file `creds_api_key_auth.json` to login to the Akeyless Gateway.

 ### 7. Login to ArgoCD

 - Username: `admin`
 - Password: `kubectl get secret -n argocd argocd-initial-admin-secret -o json | jq -r '.data.password' | base64 --decode`

+If you find the flask application pod still in a CrashLoopBackOff state, you can restart the pod by deleting it from ArgoCD directly.

+### 8. Check the Flask Application UI

+Go to the ports section in your codespace and click on the globe icon on the Port `5000` line to open the Flask App in a new tab.

+Start interacting with the Flask App by adding and deleting todo items and find the Easter Egg if you haven't already! 🔐

-### 8. [Optional] Login to the Akeyless Console
+### 9. [Optional] Login to the Akeyless Console

 Use the following OIDC Access ID when logging into Akeyless via OIDC (both UI and CLI).
 `p-j1ej0z1eudthim`